Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Are you thinking of taking a language proficiency test, but you are not sure how to choose between IELTS and CELPIP?
 It may be helpful for you to know that CELPIP is the perfect choice for those who can’t imagine their day without a computer.

-We have met up with one of the test-takers who was kind enough to share their experience writing both IELTS and CELPIP tests and recommend exam preparation techniques for other test takers.
+We have met up with one of the test-takers who was kind enough to share their experience writing both IELTS and CELPIP tests and recommend CELPIP preparation techniques for other test takers.
 You can read about their experience below!

 As an MBA student from one of the reputed universities in Canada, I had to write IELTS academic test in my home country, wherein I managed to get a band score of 8.0.
 Immigration process in Canada requires applicants to write one of the eligible English language tests, and the prominent ones in the list are IELTS general training and CELPIP test.
 To test the waters, I decided to write the CELPIP test to see how different those tests are from each other.